Quicksilver Lightning: Releases

 The song was later released as the B-side to the single, "Hearts of Fire" from Daltrey's seventh solo studio album Can't Wait to See the Movie, in 1987.

 B-side

-The B-side "Love Me Like You Do", written by Andy Nye, was included as track six on Daltrey's sixth solo album, Under a Raging Moon, but only on the CD and tape versions, not the record version.
+The B-side "Love Me Like You Do", written by Andy Nye, was included as track six on Daltrey's sixth solo studio album, Under a Raging Moon (1985), but only on the CD and cassette versions, not the record version.

 Compilation appearance

-Other than the original single release, the track is only available on the 2005 compilation album, Moonlighting: The Anthology, released by Sanctuary.
+Other than the original single release, the track is only available on the 2005 compilation album, Moonlighting: The Anthology, released by Sanctuary Records.